DOCK-PI3/ESTACION-PRO/INSTALL-DEV.md

 * `nomultiscrape` - bool, indicates whether the game should be excluded from the multi-scraper
 * `hidemetadata` - bool, indicates whether to hide most of the metadata fields when displaying the game in the gamelist view
 * `playcount` - integer, the number of times this game has been played
+* `playtime` - integer, the number of seconds that the game has been played
 * `controller` - string, used to display controller badges
 * `altemulator` - string, overrides the emulator/launch command on a per game basis
 * `lastplayed` - statistic, datetime, the last date and time this game was played